yanhong-lbh/cd-lm/README.md

    ```
 3. Update the CLI argument check in `preprocess_dataset.py` to call your function when `--dataset` matches your dataset name.

----
-Below is an updated **Section 2** of your README, reflecting that the token probabilities/hidden states extraction and memmap construction have now been combined into a single script.
-You can adjust the explanations/formatting as you wish.

----

 ## 2. Extracting Token Probabilities, Hidden States, and (Optionally) Building the Memmap

 ```bash